 |Miss Robb & Miss McGinley||Construction Club|

 The aim of the School Council is to involve the children in decisions that affect their lives in school.

 Through the School Council the children are given a voice.
 We have eight children on the school council representing each class in Years 1 and 2.
 New School Council members are elected by their classmates each year and each member meets regularly with the Headteacher and Governors.
 All School Council members wear their School Council badge in school and take turns to help in whole school celebration assemblies.

-They have made decisions about:
+They have made decisions and led discussions about:

 Which activities they would like the PTFA to purchase for Golden Time